RyanWoodzell/Sophomore-Workshop-Lab/README.md

 ### readFile Class
 Our readFile class uses several methods to read the text file and clean its content by removing punctuation and stop words.
 This prepares our text for further analysis.

+Key Features: Reads a txt file and converts it into String or ArrayList.

 Key Methods:
 - ```readAndClean(String filePath)```: Reads the file at the specified path, cleans the text, and removes stop words.
 Returns the cleaned content as an ```ArrayList<String>```.
 - ```getStopWordsFromFile()```: Reads stop words from a predefined file ```(stopwords.txt)``` and stores them in an ```ArrayList<String>```.